Softr vs Airtable pricing: Which is the better value in 2026?

 On Airtable's Business plan, all 85 need editor access.
 85 × $45 × 12 = $45,900/year, plus a portal add-on.
 If you want to avoid this cost, you'll need to restrict external users to read-only access.

-On Softr's Business plan, your 5 builders work on the backend, and the 80 external users sit well under the 500 app-user cap.
-You're looking at a total of $3,228/year, with interfaces, permissions, and external access included.
+On Softr's Business plan, your 5 builders work on the backend for free, and the 80 external users fall well within the plan's included Team: 30 + Client: 100 allowance, so none of them trigger extra per-user charges.
+You're looking at a flat $3,948/year, with interfaces, permissions, and external access included.

 This approach to billing is how Arizona State University used Softr to serve curriculum data to 1,200+ users at a price that would've been prohibitive if using Airtable alone.